Kinshuk1993/parcel-company/README.md

-# parcel-company
+# Service for Parcel Company
-A service for a parcel company that can handle creation of trucks, load and unload it with parcels as requested.
+A service for a parcel company that can:
+- Handle creation of trucks
+- Load parcels to it
+- Unload parcels from it

+## The service should:
+- Be able to get the number of parcels in each truck
+- Be able to get the weight of the truck at any given time
+- Create parcels as requested

+## Parcels:
+- A parcel can have a different weight
+- Weight of the parcel is defined when it is created